Frazier, No. 18 Illinois surge in 2nd half past Indiana

 - Kofi CockburnJamaican basketball player

+Frazier also returned this season to win a Big Ten championship and after winning their fourth straight overall - and their second straight on the Hoosiers home court - the Fighting Illini (17-5, 10-2) still have the league lead.

-Cockburn also had eight rebounds, falling two short of tying Skip Thoren's school record for double-doubles.
-Thoren had 41 from 1963-65.
+Cockburn played a solid game.
+He finished with 17 points and eight rebounds, falling two rebounds short of his 41st career double-double to remain one short Skip Thoren's career record which has stood since 1965.

-The Fighting Illini (17-5, 10-2 Big Ten) have won four straight overall and the last two on the Hoosiers' home floor.

 Indiana (16-6, 7-5) was led by Race Thompson with 13 points and six rebounds.
-Xavier Johnson had 12 points, five rebounds and five assists on a day preseason All-American Trayce Jackson-Davis struggled again with foul trouble.
+Xavier Johnson had 12 points, five rebounds and five assists on a day preseason All-American Trayce Jackson-Davis missed the final 15 1/2 minutes of the first half because of foul trouble.

-After leading almost the entire first half — most of it with Jackson-Davis on the bench for the final 15 1/2 minutes — Indiana had no answers in the second half for Frazier or Cockburn.
-Frazier scored 14 points after the break.

-Illinois finally took its first lead since the opening minutes when Jacob Grandison made the second of two straight 3-pointers with 11:54 to play.
-His flurry started a 16-3 run that ended with Frazier's 3 with 7:45 left to give Illinois a 58-49 advantage.
+Frazier and Jacob Grandison finally gave Illinois the upper hand in the last 10 minutes.

+Grandison started a decisive 16-3 run with back-to-back 3s, the second giving Illinois a 48-45 lead - its first since less than three minutes into the game.
+Cockburn and Frazier combined to score the remaining points in the spurt as Frazier capped it with a 3 to put Illinois ahead 58-49 with 7:45 to play.

+''I thought the game turned when Jacob made those two 3s.
+We never really recovered from it,'' Hoosiers coach Mike Woodson said. ''They put a solid 40-minute ballgame together and we put a 20-minute ballgame together.''

-The Fighting Illini continued pulling away over the final minutes as Indiana lost its second home game of the season.
+Illinois spent the rest of the game pulling away and Indiana lost its second home game of the season without making another serious challenge.

+''How spectacular was he?'' coach Brad Underwood said, referring to Frazier. ''We made six 3s, Jake's two early ones were huge.
+Trent got downhill, got a few layups and broke the game open with a few stops.''

 BIG PICTURE

-Illinois: Coach Brad Underwood's team played its way back into the conference lead behind an incredibly stout defense and Cockburn's strong inside play.
-The defense played well yet again and Frazier's second-half barrage offset a mediocre day for Cockburn, who was 6 of 13 from the field.
-It's a combination that could lead Illinois to a conference crown.
+Illinois: Underwood's team played its way back into the conference lead behind an incredibly stout defense and Cockburn's strong inside play.
+The defense continued playing well Saturday and Frazier's strong finish helped offset a mediocre day for Cockburn.
+The combination could lead Illinois to a conference crown.

 Indiana: The Hoosiers have rebuilt their defense-first philosophy under new coach Mike Woodson - and it's worked wonders.
 But on Saturday, they wore down against a bigger, stronger opponent.
 Indiana has been on the cusp of cracking the Top 25 over the past few few weeks and now the wait will take a little longer.